EU fiscal rules

 Reformed rules

-Press release on Finland's fiscal-structural plan (in Finnish)
+Press release on Finland's fiscal-structural plan (press release in Finnish, Sept 23rd, 2024)

 Economic governance framework (Council of the EU)